 The fact that someone could miss a Facebook event invite seemed alien to me and raised a number of questions.
 Doesn’t she have a Facebook app on her phone that alerts her to new events and such like?
 Didn’t she receive a notification email?
 Doesn’t she log in frequently enough to have seen the invite on her Facebook page?

-My sister, who is otherwise technically savvy and by all accounts, a hardware geek, might be in a minority in not actively using Facebook, but stats show there are clearly a very sizeable number of people just like her, who either don’t use Facebook, or indeed any social media at all or who very rarely use it.
+My sister, who is otherwise technically savvy and by all accounts, a hardware geek, might be in a minority in not actively using Facebook, but that doesn’t mean there aren’t a very sizeable number of people just like her, who either don’t use Facebook, or indeed any social media at all or who very rarely use it.

 When you take a look at recent social media user figures, for Facebook in particular, it becomes clear that the number of people actively using it is actually falling.